Light My Fire: Year-end charts

+Certifications

+José Feliciano version

-Puerto Rican vocalist and guitarist José Feliciano enjoyed significant international success when he released his version of "Light My Fire" in 1968 as a single on the RCA Victor label.
-It is perhaps the best known cover of this song, reaching number 3 on the U.S. Billboard Hot 100 charts, only a year after the original had been a number-one hit on the same chart.
+The Puerto Rican vocalist and guitarist José Feliciano enjoyed significant international success when he released his version of "Light My Fire" in 1968 as a single on the RCA Victor label.
+Only a year after the original had been a number-one hit, his cover spent twelve weeks on the US Billboard Hot 100, debuting at number 62 the week of July 27, 1968 and peaking at number 3 the weeks of August 31, September 7 and 14, 1968.Billboard Hot 100, Week of August 31, 1968 – Billboard.com.
+Retrieved July 7, 2023.
 His version became the bigger hit in Australia and also in Canada, where it reached number one.

 Feliciano's remake blended Latin influences, including a mixture of classic Spanish guitar, and soul, with American pop.
 It contains "proto-Latin rock" stylings, and a slower tempo than the Doors original version.
 In a 1969 interview, Feliciano said that he liked the song when he first heard it, but felt that he should wait a year before releasing the song.
-He also said that "California Dreamin'" was the original A-side of the single.
+He also said that "California Dreamin" was the original A-side of the single.

 The single helped to spur the worldwide success of its album, Feliciano!, which was nominated for multiple Grammy Awards in 1969.
 Feliciano's arrangement of "Light My Fire" has influenced several subsequent versions, including that by Will Young.
 Songwriter Robby Krieger said in an interview about the cover: "It's really a great feeling to have written a classic.
 I think I owe a big debt to Jose Feliciano because he is actually the one, when he did it, everybody started doing it.
 He did a whole different arrangement on it."

 Feliciano revisited the song, performing a duet with Minnie Riperton on her 1979 album Minnie.